 How Lemmatization Works: A Step-by-Step Process

-Lemmatization involves a sophisticated procedure that goes beyond basic rule-based truncation.
-It requires several analytical processes for thorough linguistic analysis.
+Lemmatization involves a sophisticated procedure that goes beyond basic rule- based truncation methods, requiring multiple analytical processes for linguistic analysis.

 Morphological Analysis:

-The system breaks down words into their morphological components to identify root elements, prefixes, and suffixes.
-For example, "unhappiness" is divided into "un-" (prefix), "happy" (root), and "-ness" (suffix).
+Words are broken down into morphological components to identify their root elements, prefixes, and suffixes.
+For instance, “unhappiness” is divided into “un-” (prefix), “happy” (root), and “-ness” (suffix).

 Part-of-Speech (POS) Tagging:

-POS tagging determines whether a word functions as a noun, verb, adjective, or adverb, which is crucial since lemmas can vary with context.
-For example, "saw" can be a verb with the lemma "see" or a noun with the lemma "saw."
+The system analyzes each word to determine its function—such as noun, verb, adjective, or adverb—since lemmas may vary based on context.
+For example, “saw” can be a verb with the lemma “see” or a noun with the lemma “saw.”

 Contextual Understanding: